MVAV/mvav.github.io/MentorHowTo.md

 - Enable the students in getting working code on the robot
   - Encourage quieter group members
   - Help them think of good experiments to try to get to the next step
-- Handle running the car (git + ssh etc?)
+- Handle running the car (git + ssh etc)

 ## How to introduce the group to each other
 - Go around with names and something from a category (favorite tv show, favorite game, favorite color, etc.)
 - Repeate and go around in the other direction (prompt for a different category)
-- Set ground rules (5 minute turns writing code, MUST listen to group for input before writing code, no code gets written until the WHOLE group understands what the goal is)
+- Set ground rules
+  - 5 minute turns writing code
+  - MUST listen to group for input before writing code
+  - no code gets written until the WHOLE group understands what the goal is)

 ## Exercise
 - Robots have three core components: Sensing, thinking, and doing